Download the Fact Sheet (Updated 2015)

 California has been a major “gateway” for immigrants to this country since it became a state in 1848 and is home to the largest numbers of immigrants, Latinos, and Asians in the country.
 As a result, California exemplifies the enormous political and economic clout of immigrants and accounts for innumerable stories of immigrant success in climbing the socioeconomic ladder over time.
-Today, more than 1 in 4 Californians is an immigrant (foreign-born), and more than half of Californians are Latino or Asian.
-Immigrants and their adult children account for roughly 1 in 4 of the state’s registered voters.
+Today, more than one quarter of Californians are immigrants (foreign-born), and more than half of Californians are Latino or Asian.
+Immigrants and their adult children account for roughly one in four of the state’s registered voters.
 Latino and Asian entrepreneurs (both foreign-born and native-born) own more than one-quarter of all businesses in the state, while Latino and Asian consumers account for nearly one-third of the state’s total purchasing power.
 Latino immigrants in California experience pronounced upward mobility over time in terms of mastering English and owning their own homes.
-And most native born Californians have experienced wage gains from the presence of immigrants in the state’s labor market.
-These hardworking Californians have formed the backbone of the California economy throughout the state’s history, and they will be a key ingredient to California’s economic rebound.
+And most native-born Californians have experienced wage gains from the presence of immigrants in the state’s labor market.

 More than one quarter of Californians are immigrants.

-- Unauthorized immigrants comprised roughly 6.8% of the state’s population (or 2.5 million people) in 2010 , according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised roughly 6.3% of the state’s population (or 2.5 million people) in 2012 , according to a report by the Pew Research Center.

-- 28.9% (or 4.3 million) of all registered voters in California are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of large-scale immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 30.7% (or 4.7 million) of all registered voters in California are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of large-scale immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .